Denver’s mayor ‘factually incorrect’ as he argued for sales tax hike, state senator says

 “There have been many instances throughout the state where proposals have been brought forward for dedicated mills for specific expenditures, and that is an option Denver could have considered there,” said Hansen, who previously faced off against Johnston in the mayoral election.

-Johnston argues a sales tax was the right approach.
+But the mayor argues a sales tax was still the right approach.

 Sen. Hansen acknowledged there are other reasons to propose a sales tax.
 Notably, a sales tax shifts some of the cost onto visitors and workers who live outside the city but spend money in Denver.